Foods to Eat When You Have UTI

 Key takeaways:

-• To help treat UTI, consider including cranberries, blueberries, yogurt, broccoli, cocoa products, oranges, soursop, and roselle tea in your diet.
+- To help treat UTI, consider including foods and fruits like cranberries, blueberries, yogurt, broccoli, cocoa products, oranges, soursop, and roselle tea to your diet.

 Urinary tract infection (UTI) is an infection that affects the urinary system, which includes the kidneys, bladder, and urethra, and it affects 10 in 1,000 people globally.
 It is more common in women because of the shorter length of the urethra in people of this sex group.